qhtml5/WeChat_store/README.md

 # Homepage
-This is Store homepage with virtual data.
+This is Store homepage with cloud database.